oliveiraleo/RSSignal-LoRa/dataset-files/README.md

 This folder contains the data collected from the real world environments.
 The data is used as input to RSSignal's 2nd Step.

-Bellow goes some metadata regarding the datasets.
+Below goes some metadata regarding the datasets.

 **Pattern:** Dataset file name preffix >> RSSI max, RSSI min, total length | Environment's main characteristic